mlaux/floorplanner/README.md

 ## Issues

-* Everything is stored in pixel coordinates (should probably be 1 unit per grid line)
+* Everything is stored in pixel coordinates (should probably be 1 unit per inch)
 * Program organization is starting to get messy